CivAIgentics/Jett/BILINGUAL_SUPPORT.md

 ## 🚫 Stopword Filtering

-Jacky automatically removes **filler words** in both languages for cleaner matching:
+Jett automatically removes **filler words** in both languages for cleaner matching:

 ### English Stopwords (50+)
 the, a, an, and, or, but, in, on, at, to, for, of, with, by, from, up, about, into, through, during, I, me, my, we, us, our, you, your, can, could, would, should, will, want, need, like, have, has, had, is, am, are, was, were, be, been, being, do, does, did, doing, this, that, these, those, some, any